AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-code/github-check-config.md

 feature: Cloud Manager, Developing
 role: Admin, Architect, Developer
 ---
-# GitHub Check Configuration for Private Repositories {#github-check-config}
+# GitHub check configuration for private repositories {#github-check-config}

 Learn how control the pipelines that are created automatically to validate each pull request to a private repository.

-## Configuration of GitHub Checks {#configuration}
+## Configuration of GitHub checks {#configuration}

-When using [private repositories,](private-repositories.md#using) a [full stack code quality pipeline](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md) will be created automatically.
+When using [private repositories](private-repositories.md#using), a [full stack code quality pipeline](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md) will be created automatically.
 This pipeline is started at each pull request update.

 You can control these checks by creating a `.cloudmanager/pr_pipelines.yml` file in the default branch of the private repository.